 Making Bankruptcy Affordable

 Napa and Sonoma County have very few affordable bankruptcy attorneys.
 Many bankruptcy attorneys in the wine country charge more than $2,000 for simple chapter 7 bankruptcy cases and much more for cases involving real estate, businesses, or assets.
 To help make bankruptcy affordable for clients in Napa County, bankruptcy attorney Michael Benavides only charges $900* in attorney fees for chapter 7 bankruptcy.
 Of course, complicated cases may require a slightly higher quote, but those cases are few and far between.
 The vast majority of chapter 7 bankruptcy cases qualify for the low fee of $900.

 Taking the First Step

 There’s no reason to wait before seeking legal advice from a bankruptcy attorney.
 Napa bankruptcy attorney Michael Benavides offers free consultations to prospective bankruptcy clients.
 You can learn whether chapter 7, chapter 13, or bankruptcy itself is your best option.
-Some clients should’t file bankruptcy, or are better off engaging in debt settlement.
-Whichever course of action turns out being your best option, you should get free legal advice as early as possible.
+Some clients shouldn’t file bankruptcy or are better off engaging in debt settlement.
+Whichever course of action turns out to be your best option, you should get free legal advice as early as possible.
 To receive a free consultation today call Michael Benavides at (707) 200-6688.